oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for securing any wireless networks that they provide to enable connectivity between HybridSystem endpoints and Azure/Office 365 services.
+- The organisation is responsible for securing any wireless networks that they provide to enable connectivity between HybridSystem endpoints and Azure/Office 365 services.

 ### Service continuity for online services